"Puppies with a future - from dogs with a past!"

 If by chance you "landed" on this page, the menu bar at the top will take you to in-depth Toy Fox Terrier information; Health, History, a comparison of AKC & UKC Breed Standards, and Puppies for sale.

-Click here to get back to price and policy information and the rest of the site.
+Go back to price and policy information or explore the menu bar.